mynk-tmr/notes/Web Design/Web Animations.md

 SVG is a XML based markup language for vector images.
 Raster images are pixel based.
 Pros:
-  - unlike raster images, svg can scale without quality loss
+  - can scale without quality loss
   - text in svg remains accessible (SEO)
   - each image component can be styled differently via CSS/JS Tips